-Judith K. Branham is a Vice President in Stroz Friedberg’s Minneapolis office where she directs digital forensic investigations, assists clients in responding to cybercrime and data breach incidents, and manages a portfolio of end-to-end eDiscovery engagements.
+Judith K. Branham is a Managing Director in Stroz Friedberg’s Minneapolis office where she directs digital forensic investigations, assists clients in responding to cybercrime and data breach incidents, and manages a portfolio of end-to-end eDiscovery engagements.
 In her sixteen years of providing litigation support, she has primarily focused on developing and instituting eDiscovery best practices for the legal and corporate communities.
 Ms. Branham also brings keen knowledge of international privacy laws having coordinated the collection of global data for numerous eDiscovery matters.

 Ms. Branham was formerly with the distinguished Faegre & Benson, LLP, serving as an attorney within the law firm’s eDiscovery practice.
 Ms. Branham advised and represented companies in all areas of electronic discovery ranging from document review and drafting privilege logs, to culling, collections and production.
 She was highly regarded for her work consulting clients on the development of defensible preservation and information management policies.
 Ms. Branham successfully handled motions to compel and negotiations with opposing counsel regarding the scope of discovery for complex litigation matters.